How Much Does an LLC Cost in Nevada (All the Fees Explained)

 3. Name Reservation Fee ($25 - Optional)

-In Nevada, you must fill out the Name Reservation Form and submit it to the Secretary of State's office.
-The Nevada LLC cost for name reservation is $25.
+In Nevada, you fill out the Name Reservation Form and submit it to the Secretary of State's office.
+The LLC cost runs $25, and once approved, your name is locked for 90 days — no one else can grab it.

 Expenses Following the Approval of Your LLC